jrbeverly/homelab/README.md

 ## Summary

 A collection of templates and utility scripts used in my homelab.
+Most of these are just snippets or experiments.

 ## Acknowledgements